aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/documentproperties/titlesofparts/_index.md

 ---
 title: TitlesOfParts
 second_title: Aspose.Sildes for .NET API Reference
 description: Specifies the title of each document part.
 These parts are not document parts but conceptual representations of document sections.
-Read-only Int32.
+Read-only string.
 type: docs
 weight: 340
 url: /aspose.slides/documentproperties/titlesofparts/